 Weight: Cars must meet minimum weight requirement per class.

-Bottom Chassis Ride Height – Cars will be run over a ride height inspection gage set to current ROAR established rules per class.
+Bottom Chassis Ride Height – Cars will be run over a ride height inspection gage set to current HCOT established rules per class.
 The car must pass cleanly over the gage without causing a tire to be lifted in which it can spin freely.
 Note: this does now include any button head screws which may be protruding lower than the main chassis.
 The body should be trimmed such that the bottom of the body is of the same level as the bottom of the main chassis; body must clear the right height gage also.

-GT-5: Top 3 cars in the A Mains will be tech’d following the mains or as requested by HCOT officials.
+GT-5: Top 3 cars in the A Mains can be tech’d following the mains or as requested by HCOT officials.
 This inspection is at the discretion of HCOT officials and if requested will take place immediately after the A Main event while the cars are at the tech table.
 A car may not be removed from the tech table for this inspection.
 The driver will be responsible for getting tools for removal and tear down of the motors as well as opening up their own motor.
 Any driver refusing to perform this inspection if called for will be DQ’d on the spot and the 4th placing driver in the event will have his car inspected and if legal will be given the points for that position and all other drivers will advance up one position as well (including the following mains).
 Note: No driver will be singled out for this inspection if requested all top 3 drivers must perform the tear down.
 HCOT officials are not responsible for any damage and/or missing parts which may result from this inspection.

 HOOTER CHASSIS OUTLAW TOUR POINTS (ALL CLASSES):